Nursery and Early Years’ Education Security

 Children need a safe space where they develop themselves by taking risks through challenging play.
 Accidents are sometimes inevitable but proper security measures, including safety monitoring, minimises risks for the children providing a safe learning environment for them to grow.

 Parents factor how safe a nursery is in their considerations when choosing a provider for their children.
-If your setting is clearly safe and secure, it sets you apart from the competition – read more here
+If your setting is clearly safe and secure, it sets you apart from the competition – read more as to how you can alleviate parents security concerns

 Is CCTV allowed in a nursery?